 What You Can Do

-Flowers – especially ones indigenous to your area – help feed bees and other valuable pollinators.
+One of the answers to how to save the bees is “plant flowers”.
+Planting flowers – especially ones indigenous to your area – help feed bees and other valuable pollinators.
 These plants also oftentimes require less water and fertilizer.
-Visit our bee garden page for more information and read the blog post by Michaela of The Gardener’s Eden on planting a pollinator-friendly garden with herbs and edible flowers for honeybees and their human friends.
+When you plant a pollinator-friendly garden, you help honeybees and their human friends.

 Start a honeybee hive.